 It’s a candidate-driven market

 Nursing shortages have been an ongoing issue, but nurse hiring has only gotten more challenging in recent years.
-“The number of nurses leaving the profession has increased due to the pandemic,” says Amanda.
+“The number of nurses leaving the profession has increased due to high burnout and the large percentage of nurses reaching retirement age,” says Amanda.
 “In addition, the growing number of people needing care has increased.
 Because demand is so high, the nurse job market has become more candidate-driven.”